loolaz/redis-mutex-semaphore/README.md

   });
 });
 ```
-(This implementation seems to be odd, but actually I had some cases to need it..)

 In order to get around this problem, you can change the redis connection setting with the method below.
 **Semaphore.setNewConnectionPerTransaction(boolean flag)**